django-oscar/django-oscar/docs/source/howto/how_to_override_a_core_class.rst

 It builds upon the steps described in :doc:`/topics/customisation`.
 Please read it first and ensure that you've:

-* Created an app with the same label
+* Created a Python module with the the same label
-* Overridden the Oscar app with your own
+* Added it as Django app

 Example
 -------